 Grab a light lunch or just a drink at the idyllic Restaurant Pihlajasaari in the middle of the island and enjoy some views there too!

 You can never go wrong with pasta, and Goose Pastabar is the best place for it.
 Apotek Winebar also serves delicious food, if you’d rather focus on the drinks but not compromise on your meal.
 For a drink, hop over to Buenos Aires bar or terrace and finish your day here.
 All these are in the same street, so a choice is easy!

 Today we start our day by biking or walking to Töölönlahti bay in the heart of the city!
 Here you have three lovely spots to choose from for a great coffee and great views.
-You can sit on the pier at Tyyny, or go on the opposite side of the bay to sit on the large terrace of Taideterassi or local classic, tucked away in the trees – Sinisen Huvilan kahvila.
+You can sit on the large terrace of Taideterassi or local classic, tucked away in the trees – Sinisen Huvilan kahvila.
 Impossible to pick!